Skip to main content

 A.R.S. § 14-10603

 While a trust remains revocable, the person who created it holds the reins.
 The trustee's duties run to the settlor, not to the beneficiaries.
-Anyone holding a power of withdrawal over trust property has similar rights during the period that power can be exercised.
+Anyone with a power to amend or withdraw trust property has similar rights during that period.

 Title 14, ARIZONA TRUST CODE